-Each individual audition will take approximately 10 minutes.
-Please note that because we are trying to get to know everyone thoroughly we often run late, so please allow extra time past your assigned time slot.
+Before your audition, you will receive a link to use for your audition.
+At your assigned date and time, click the link and you will be directed to our Zoom waiting room.
+You can wait there until we let you into the session.
+Each individual audition will take approximately 10-15 minutes.
+Please note that because we are trying to get to know everyone thoroughly we often run late, so make sure to allow extra time past your assigned time slot.

 Audition Material Details

-This is something created by you.
-If you share an original song, monologue, or dance routine, then you have fulfilled this requirement.
-If not, you can show us a character you’ve created, a rap, a poem, a painting, a chant, a pantomime; it’s all on the table.
+This is something created by none-other-than-you.
+If you’ve already shared an original song, monologue, or movement piece, then you've already checked this box.
+If not, you can show us a poem, a painting, a rap, a pantomime, a character you’ve created; it’s all on the table.

-- Sign up for an audition slot using the links provided on the live audition sign-up page
+- Sign up for an audition slot using the links provided above.

 - Fill out your application here.

-- Pay your audition fee on our Payments page
+- Pay your application fee on our Payments page

-WHAT SHOULD I PREPARE FOR MY LIVE AUDITION?
+WHAT SHOULD I PREPARE FOR MY LIVE-ONLINE AUDITION?

-Please refer to the chart to see what will be included in a live audition.
+Please refer to the chart to see what will be included in a Live-Online audition.